entech-code/rocketqa-cli/README.md

 ## Installation

-RocketMQ requires Node.js 20 or higher.
+RocketQA requires Node.js 20 or higher.
 If you don't have it installed, you can install it using:

 **macOS/Linux:**